-Our work has consisted of posing questions to Management and several Grupo Miquel y Costas' units that were involved in the preparation of the NFIS, in the review of the processes for compiling and validating the information presented in the NFIS and in the application of certain analytical procedures and review sampling tests, as described below:
+Our work has consisted of posing questions to Management and several of the Group's units that were involved in the preparation of the NFIS, in the review of the processes for compiling and validating the information presented in the NFIS and in the application of certain analytical procedures and review sampling tests, as described below:

-- Meetings with Grupo Miquel y Costas personnel to ascertain the business model, policies and management approaches applied and the main risks related to these matters, and to obtain the information required for the external review. - Analysis of the scope, relevance and integrity of the content included in the NFIS for 2018 based on the materiality analysis carried by Grupo Miquel y Costas, considering the content required under current commercial legislation. - Analysis of the procedures used to compile and validate the information presented in NFIS for 2018. - Review of information concerning risks, policies and management approaches applied in relation to material issues presented in the NFIS for 2018. - Verification, through sample testing, of the information relating to the content of the NFIS for 2018 and its adequate compilation using data supplied by the information sources. - Obtainment of a management representation letter from the Directors and Management.
+- Meetings with personnel from the Group to ascertain the business model, policies and management approaches applied and the main risks related to these matters and to obtain the information required for the external review. - Analysis of the scope, relevance and integrity of the content included in the NFIS for 2019 based on the materiality analysis carried out by the Group, considering the content required under current commercial legislation. - Analysis of the procedures used to compile and validate the information presented in the NFIS for 2019. - Review of the information concerning risks, policies and management approaches applied in relation to material issues presented in the NFIS for 2019. - Verification, through sample testing, of the information relating to the content of the NFIS for 2019 and its adequate compilation using data supplied by the information sources. - Obtainment of a management representation letter from the Directors and Management.